buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 **For each Magic Critical Success** obtained in the Magic Check you can target an additional creature.

-**Critical Failure Saving Throw**: in case of Critical Failure, the effect is permanent.
+**Critical Failure Saving Throw**: on a Critical Failure, the effect is permanent.

 ### Greater Dispel Magic